A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

 \begin{itemize} \item \textbf{Layered safety argument} decomposes a top-level claim into sub-claims covering independent assurance layers (e.g., data, model, governance).\\ Example: \textit{“Each layer (e.g., data validation, model robustness, and human oversight) independently satisfies its acceptance criteria, and together they ensure overall system safety.”} \item \textbf{Barrier argument} demonstrates that multiple independent safeguards exist to prevent or mitigate harm, ensuring redundancy.\\ Example: \textit{“If automated content filters fail, human review and escalation protocols provide a secondary safety barrier."} \end{itemize} Demonstrative arguments primarily employ deductive reasoning and rely on architectural evidence, safety design documentation, and compliance verification.

 \textbf{Comparative}

 Comparative arguments justify safety by relative performance against a baseline or reference system.
 They are central to marginal-risk and model-update cases.

-\begin{itemize} \item \textbf{Comparative argument} establishes that the target system’s behaviour is no worse than a comparator across defined safety dimensions.\\ Example: \textit{“System X’s misclassification rate is not higher than that of the human baseline at 95 \% confidence.”} \item \textbf{Comparison-based argument} extends comparison to include context alignment and fairness of reference—showing that differences in scope or data do not bias results.\\ Example: \textit{“System X is similar to System Y, which is safe → therefore X is safe."} \end{itemize} Comparative arguments use inductive and statistical reasoning for comparative argument and abductive reasoning for Comparison-based argument.
-They are supported by benchmarking, controlled evaluations, and expert-review evidence.
+\begin{itemize} \item \textbf{Comparative argument} establishes that the target system’s behaviour is no worse than a comparator across defined safety dimensions.\\ Example: \textit{“System X’s misclassification rate is not higher than that of the human baseline at 95 \% confidence.”} \item \textbf{Comparison-based argument} extends comparison to include context alignment and fairness of reference—showing that differences in scope or data do not bias results.\\ Example: \textit{“System X is similar to System Y, which is safe → therefore X is safe."} \end{itemize} Comparative arguments use inductive, statistical, and abductive reasoning.
+They are supported by benchmarking, controlled evaluations, and evidence from expert reviews.

 \textbf{Risk-based}

 Risk-based arguments justify safety through explicit reasoning about risk levels or conformance with risk-management frameworks.
 They are used when assurance depends on either quantitative risk estimation or adherence to recognised safety guidelines.